My IBM Log in Subscribe

 Flywheels

-A flywheel is a rotating wheel that stores kinetic energy.
+A flywheel is a mechanical energy storage device in which a rotating wheel stores kinetic energy.
 Electricity is used to “charge” the wheel by making it spin at high speeds, while the wheel’s rotation at a constant speed stores that energy.

-Flywheel energy storage systems (FESS) are considered an efficient energy technology but can discharge electricity for shorter periods of time than other storage methods.
-While North America currently dominates the global flywheel market—large flywheel energy storage systems can be found in New York, Pennsylvania and Ontario—demand is increasing in Europe.4
+Flywheel energy storage systems (FESS) are considered an energy-efficient technology but can discharge electricity for shorter periods of time than other storage methods.
+While North America currently dominates the global flywheel market (large flywheel energy storage systems can be found in New York, Pennsylvania and Ontario), demand is increasing in Europe.5

 Compressed-air energy storage

 This energy technology works by using electricity to compress air and store it underground, often in caverns.
-To generate electricity, the air is released and run through a turbine linked to an electric generator.
-A handful of CAES plants are operational around the world, including in China, Canada, Germany and the US.
+To generate electricity, the air is released and run through a turbine that is linked to an electric generator.
+A handful of compressed air energy storage (CAES) plants are operational around the world, including in China, Canada, Germany and the US.

 Thermal energy storage at solar power plants